mnms/docs/docs/install-fbctl.md

-# 1. How to run fbctl
+# 1. How to run FBCTL

-If you try to use fbctl for the first time after EC2 instance was created, please update fbctl like below.
+If you try to use FBCTL for the first time after EC2 instance was created, please update FBCTL like below.

 ``` bash
 pip install fbctl --upgrade --user